The Manufacturers Life Insurance Company Sells 150,164 Shares of American International Group, Inc. (NYSE:AIG)

-The Manufacturers Life Insurance Company decreased its stake in shares of American International Group, Inc. (NYSE:AIG) by 14.5% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The Manufacturers Life Insurance Company cut its position in American International Group, Inc. (NYSE:AIG) by 14.5% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 886,865 shares of the insurance provider’s stock after selling 150,164 shares during the period.
-The Manufacturers Life Insurance Company owned approximately 0.10% of American International Group worth $24,416,000 at the end of the most recent quarter.
+The Manufacturers Life Insurance Company owned 0.10% of American International Group worth $24,416,000 as of its most recent SEC filing.

-Other hedge funds also recently modified their holdings of the company.
-Sterneck Capital Management LLC boosted its holdings in American International Group by 1.6% during the third quarter.
-Sterneck Capital Management LLC now owns 25,973 shares of the insurance provider’s stock worth $715,000 after purchasing an additional 398 shares during the last quarter.
-Janney Montgomery Scott LLC boosted its holdings in American International Group by 0.3% during the third quarter.
-Janney Montgomery Scott LLC now owns 145,342 shares of the insurance provider’s stock worth $4,001,000 after purchasing an additional 398 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. boosted its holdings in American International Group by 1.8% during the third quarter.
-Raymond James Financial Services Advisors Inc. now owns 22,538 shares of the insurance provider’s stock worth $621,000 after purchasing an additional 399 shares during the last quarter.
-NN Investment Partners Holdings N.V. boosted its holdings in American International Group by 0.4% during the third quarter.
-NN Investment Partners Holdings N.V. now owns 136,978 shares of the insurance provider’s stock worth $3,772,000 after purchasing an additional 532 shares during the last quarter.
-Finally, First Bank & Trust boosted its holdings in American International Group by 21.2% during the third quarter.
-First Bank & Trust now owns 3,251 shares of the insurance provider’s stock worth $89,000 after purchasing an additional 568 shares during the last quarter.
-79.97% of the stock is owned by institutional investors.
+A number of other large investors have also recently added to or reduced their stakes in AIG.
+Macquarie Group Ltd. boosted its position in American International Group by 25.8% in the second quarter.
+Macquarie Group Ltd. now owns 21,492,255 shares of the insurance provider’s stock valued at $670,129,000 after buying an additional 4,404,178 shares in the last quarter.
+Diamond Hill Capital Management Inc. boosted its position in American International Group by 20.5% in the third quarter.
+Diamond Hill Capital Management Inc. now owns 19,827,786 shares of the insurance provider’s stock valued at $545,859,000 after buying an additional 3,374,857 shares in the last quarter.
+Prudential PLC acquired a new position in American International Group in the third quarter valued at about $72,751,000.
+Pzena Investment Management LLC boosted its position in American International Group by 13.9% in the second quarter.
+Pzena Investment Management LLC now owns 18,086,847 shares of the insurance provider’s stock valued at $563,948,000 after buying an additional 2,202,350 shares in the last quarter.
+Finally, Turiya Advisors Asia Ltd acquired a new position in American International Group in the second quarter valued at about $53,661,000.
+Hedge funds and other institutional investors own 79.97% of the company’s stock.

-Several brokerages recently commented on AIG.
-Barclays began coverage on shares of American International Group in a report on Tuesday, November 17th.
-They set an “equal weight” rating and a $39.00 target price for the company.
-ValuEngine upgraded shares of American International Group from a “sell” rating to a “hold” rating in a report on Tuesday, November 10th.
-TheStreet upgraded shares of American International Group from a “d+” rating to a “c” rating in a research note on Thursday, November 5th.
-Bank of America upgraded shares of American International Group from a “neutral” rating to a “buy” rating and increased their price target for the company from $34.00 to $38.00 in a research note on Thursday, August 6th.
-Finally, Morgan Stanley cut their price target on shares of American International Group from $38.00 to $36.00 and set an “overweight” rating for the company in a research note on Wednesday, August 5th.
-Ten investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-The stock has an average rating of “Hold” and a consensus target price of $39.80.
+A number of brokerages have recently issued reports on AIG.
+TheStreet upgraded shares of American International Group from a “d+” rating to a “c” rating in a research report on Thursday, November 5th.
+Barclays began coverage on shares of American International Group in a research report on Tuesday, November 17th.
+They set an “equal weight” rating and a $39.00 target price on the stock.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of American International Group from $33.00 to $38.00 and gave the stock a “hold” rating in a research report on Wednesday, November 11th.
+Bank of America upgraded shares of American International Group from a “neutral” rating to a “buy” rating and upped their target price for the stock from $34.00 to $38.00 in a research report on Thursday, August 6th.
+Finally, Morgan Stanley dropped their price target on shares of American International Group from $38.00 to $36.00 and set an “overweight” rating for the company in a research note on Wednesday, August 5th.
+Ten analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+The company presently has a consensus rating of “Hold” and an average target price of $39.80.

-American International Group (NYSE:AIG) last posted its earnings results on Thursday, November 5th.
-The insurance provider reported $0.81 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.62 by $0.19.
+American International Group (NYSE:AIG) last issued its quarterly earnings data on Thursday, November 5th.
+The insurance provider reported $0.81 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.62 by $0.19.
 American International Group had a negative net margin of 10.82% and a positive return on equity of 3.62%.
-During the same quarter in the previous year, the firm posted $0.72 earnings per share.
-As a group, analysts predict that American International Group, Inc. will post 2.51 EPS for the current fiscal year.
+During the same quarter in the prior year, the business earned $0.72 earnings per share.
+On average, equities analysts expect that American International Group, Inc. will post 2.51 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Monday, December 28th.
-Stockholders of record on Monday, December 14th will be paid a dividend of $0.32 per share.
-This represents a $1.28 dividend on an annualized basis and a dividend yield of 3.32%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, December 28th.
+Stockholders of record on Monday, December 14th will be given a dividend of $0.32 per share.
+This represents a $1.28 annualized dividend and a dividend yield of 3.32%.
 The ex-dividend date is Friday, December 11th.
-American International Group’s dividend payout ratio is presently 27.89%.
+American International Group’s dividend payout ratio is 27.89%.

 American International Group, Inc provides insurance products for commercial, institutional, and individual customers in North America and internationally.
 The company's General Insurance segment offers general liability, environmental, commercial automobile liability, workers' compensation, excess casualty, and crisis management insurance products, as well as various risk-sharing and other customized structured programs; commercial, industrial, and energy-related property insurance; and aerospace, political risk, trade credit, portfolio solutions, surety, crop, and marine insurance.